dblock/slack-gamebot2/README.md

 Your trial subscription expires in 13 days.
 Subscribe your team for $49.99 a year at ... .
 ```

-Captains are able to see credit card info.
+Captains can see credit card info.

 ```
 subscription